KoalaChelsea/Quora_Question_Pairs/README.md

 - Model Selection and Building
 - Model Comparison by Log Loss and Accuracy

+#### Exploratory Data Analysis:
+Before conducting any data mining procedures, we performed EDA to get a whole picture of the dataset, including identifying the duplicate pairs, checking the number of characters and words of each question as well as using WordCloud to visualize the most frequent words.

 #### Pre-processing:
-Before conducting any data mining procedures, we performed EDA to get a whole picture of the dataset, including identifying the duplicate pairs, checking the number of characters and words of each question as well as using WordCloud to visualize the most frequent words.
 After that, we preprocessed the dataset using the regular expression to clean, uniform all content.
 We split data into training and testing datasets by random.
-We built Bag-of-Words (BoW) and TFIDF with different distance measurements (Cosine, Manhattan, Euclidean, Jaccard, and Minkowski) and tested the feature matrix in different models (Logistic regression, MultinomialNB, Random forest, and SVR) by Log Loss and Accuracy.

 #### Embeddings:
 In this project, three embeddings methods tend to be used to represent the word vectors: TD-IDF, TD-IDF+ISA, a bag of words.